OpenVoiceOS/ovos-technical-manual/docs/gui_service.md

 ![imagem](https://github.com/OpenVoiceOS/ovos-technical-manual/assets/33701864/25a2725a-271b-469d-822a-148b4fdfa30e)

-Whenever a `page` is displayed, `ovos-gui` tracks it and sets it's `namespace` to active, then tells the gui clients to render it.
+Whenever a `page` is displayed by a skill, `ovos-gui` tracks it and sets it's `namespace` to active, then tells the gui clients to render it.

 The active `namespace` and how long a page stays up are managed by `ovos-gui`, usually via platform specific plugins.

 `ovos-gui` will decide when a `namespace` is no longer active, and then the next `namespace` will be rendered,

+Skills using the [GUIInterface](https://openvoiceos.github.io/ovos-technical-manual/skill_gui/) can indicate how long they want a page to remain active

 Example: